rsadasiv/phrasefinder/README.md

 ## Installation with Maven

 The PhraseFinder client library for Java is build using Maven, which can be installed from your operating system's package manager or downloaded from <http://maven.apache.org/>.
-If you would rather build without Maven, see below.

 To build and install the library into your local Maven repository, run